Cairnarvon/goldbug/doc/cipher.rst

    The trifid cipher is another cipher by Félix Delastelle.
-It extends the :class:`Bifid` cipher into the third dimension; where the bifid cipher uses a :class:`Polybius` square as the key, the trifid cipher uses an Polybius cube.
+It extends the :class:`Bifid` cipher into the third dimension; where the bifid cipher uses a Polybius *square* as the key, the trifid cipher uses a Polybius cube.

    Though the cube's side is canonically 3, allowing for a 27-character alphabet (usually the 26 letters and the period), this implementation allows